kagisearch/kagi-docs/docs/kagi/getting-started/accessing-via-tor.md

 3. Use our search functionality as you would on the regular web.

 ## Limitations
-1. Login with AppGooMicroHub not working
+1. Third-party sign in not working (redirecting to kagi.com instead of the .onion link)